 We arrived in Gairloch in the early afternoon and headed straight to the tiny harbour, with a view of the Torridons in the distance.

-Unfortunately, we had no time to explore Gairloch (something else for next time!) because we were off on a private wildlife cruise with Hebridean Whale Cruises that would take us around the wild coast of Wester Ross – through Loch Gairloch along the coastline to Loch Torridon and our accommodation in the village of Shieldaig.
+Unfortunately, we had no time to explore Gairloch (something else for next time and I’ve since found this wonderful Guide to Gairloch which makes me want to go back even more!) because we were off on a private wildlife cruise with Hebridean Whale Cruises that would take us around the wild coast of Wester Ross – through Loch Gairloch along the coastline to Loch Torridon and our accommodation in the village of Shieldaig.
 Our boat was the red 11 metre RHIB (Rigid Hull Inflatable Boat) you see towards the centre-right of the photo above.
 We were kitted out with full-body weather-proof gear and flotation devices, and I was laughing so hard my stomach hurt because I couldn’t dress myself with my broken wrist and needed an extra-large jacket and gloves to go over my cast.
 But here we are, ready to go (that’s me on the far right).

 It was a stunning afternoon; the sea was calm and the sun was warm.
 We didn’t go far enough out to sight the minke whales that were in the vicinity but we did see a lot of seals and birds.
 More than 130 species of birds are routinely recorded in the area, including rare Black Throated Divers which only breed in the north and west of Scotland.